Steelers stay perfect, keep Texans winless in 28-21 victory

+PITTSBURGH (AP) — James Conner ran for 109 yards and the go-ahead touchdown midway through the fourth quarter as the Pittsburgh Steelers stayed perfect by rallying past the Houston Texans 28-21 on Sunday.

-Slicing into the backfield relentlessly, the Steelers put the clamps on the Texans in the second half to rally for a 28-21 victory that pushed them to 3-0 for the first time in a decade.
-Houston managed just 51 yards and two first downs over in the final 30 minutes to fall to 0-3.
+The Steelers improved to 3-0 for the first time in a decade by putting the clamps on the Texans in the second half.
+Houston managed just 51 yards and two first downs after halftime as an early 11-point lead vanished.
+The Texans dropped to 0-3.

-Houston opened 0-3 in 2018 and rallied to win the AFC South.
-The going might be tougher this season if the defense can’t find a way to hold up over 60 minutes.
-Then again, the schedule hasn’t exactly been user friendly either considering Houston opened with road trips to Kansas City and Pittsburgh sandwiched around a home visit by the reigning Super Bowl champions.
+Houston started with the same mark in 2018 and rallied to win the AFC South.
+The going might be tougher this season if the defense can’t find a way to keep opposing running games in check.
+The NFL’s 31st-ranked run defense wore down in the second half as the Steelers methodically pulled away.

-”We’ve got 13 more games,” said Watson, who finished 19 of 27 for 264 yards with two touchdowns and the interceptions. ”So it’s a lot of opportunities out there.
-We’ve got to keep building and keep pushing forward.”
+The game turned early in the fourth quarter when Houston quarterback Deshaun Watson threw into double coverage deep in Pittsburgh territory with the Texans leading 21-20.
+Steelers nickelback Mike Hilton picked it off.
+Pittsburgh put together a 12-play 79-yard drive, with Conner covering the last 12 on a sprint to the end zone to give the Steelers the lead with 6:24 to go.

+Pittsburgh’s defense then forced its third three-and-out of the second half and Conner did most of the rest as the Steelers chewed up the last 4:47 to ice it.

 FAMILY REUNION